 When you’ve got a big group and everyone cares a lot about wine, go to AOC.
 The private dining room upstairs feels like the private cellar at a country club you’d actually want to be a member of, and the California-French food is consistently excellent.

 Public School is a mini-chain, with pizzas, bar food, and a long list of beers on tap.
 Their private room seats 40, and has a couple of TVs, so come here when you have a birthday but also want to watch the Rams game.

-Eating in the private dining room at Sur (a Vanderpump enterprise) means you have to eat at Sur, which is slightly unfortunate.
-But the newly-hired manager at your company is insisting you need to have your holiday party “somewhere Lisa will see me,” so you don’t have much choice in the matter.
-This place is always packed, and the cocktails will get you drunk enough so that you’re OK with being here.
+Eating in the private dining room at Sur (a Vanderpump™ enterprise) means you have to eat at Sur, which is slightly unfortunate.
+But the newly hired manager at your company is insisting you need to have your holiday party “Somewhere Lisa will see me,” so you don’t have much choice in the matter.
+This place is always packed, and the cocktails will get you drunk enough that you’re OK with being here.